2016 France rugby union tour of Argentina: Squads

 Note: Ages, caps and clubs are as per 19 June, the first test match of the tour.

 France

 On 6 June, Guy Novès named the first set of players for France's two-test series against Argentina.
 The squad did not include any of the six Top 14 play-offs teams, Castres, Clermont, Toulon, Toulouse, Racing or Montpellier (except François Trinh-Duc who was released by Montpellier for the tour) due to the play-offs taking place between 11 and 24 June.

-On 13 June, Novès named a further 11 players on top of the initial 17, after Toulouse and Castres and were eliminated from the Top 14 quarter-finals.
+On 13 June, Novès named a further 11 players on top of the initial 17, after Toulouse and Castres were eliminated from the Top 14 quarter-finals.

 On 19 June, Paul Jedrasiak was called up to the squad following Clermont Auvergne's elimination from the Top 14.